Thai Vowels, Diphthongs, and Their Transcription

 note that some of the duration contrasts are not attested.
 By now, you have probably noticed that our phonemic transcription does not

 adhere to this treatment of glide endings.
 There are two reasons for this.
-The first is that the system was developed a long time ago,
+The first is that the system was originally developed before I

 learner's English; it was originally designed with the singular goal of allowing a beginning student to approximate Thai phonemes, without